Rate Guide: Tape Syncs

 AIR is actively developing a series of guides designed to help independent producers set fair and reasonable rates, and to help everyone create accurate and realistic budgets.
 We want to hear from you.

-This guide was posted in September 2019 and has not been updated since it was posted.
-Our hope as an organization is that AIR can keep these rate guides up to date but if you're reading this and it is more than a year old, you should adjust the recommended rate to reflect changes in the cost of work and living.
+This guide was posted in August 2021 and has not been updated since it was posted.
+Our hope as an organization is that AIR can keep these rate guides up to date but if you're reading this and it is more than a year old, you may need to adjust to reflect changes in the cost of work and living.